eslint/eslint.org/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 _From [Mozilla](https://phabricator.services.mozilla.com/rMOZILLACENTRAL925b8d1ad45f80faee052492b3b43f5120052405)_

-### And More
+### Other errors caught by `no-constant-binary-expression`

 The above five categories of errors are not exhaustive.
-When I originally ran the first version of this rule on our (very) large monorepo at work, it found over 500 issues.
-While many fell into the categories outlines above, there was also a long-tail of other interesting bugs.
+When I originally ran the first version of this rule on our (very) large monorepo at Meta, it found over 500 issues.
+While many fell into the categories outlined above, there was also a long-tail of other interesting bugs.
 Some highlights include:

 - Thinking `||` allows for set operations: `states.includes('VALID' || 'IN_PROGRESS')`
 - Thinking primitive functions pass through nulls: `Number(x) == null`